praxis/praxis/reference/media-types.md

 As stated above, the created inner `Collection` class will simply be an `Attributor::Collection` that wraps members of a given MediaType, and that has an identifier that matches the member's identifier, with an added "collection=true" suffix.
 So in the above case, the `Post::Collection` will have an identifier of "application/vnd.acme.post;collection=true".

-This inner `Collection` be sufficient in most cases.
-However, you can easily define your own explicitly and Praxis will use that instead.
-Here's an example of how to do that, if you wanted `Post::Collection` to have an identifier of "application/vnd.acme.posts" instead:
+This inner `Collection` should be sufficient in most cases.
+However, you can explicitly define your own and Praxis will use that instead.
+Here's an example of how to do that if you wanted `Post::Collection` to have an identifier of "application/vnd.acme.posts" instead:

 {% highlight ruby %}
 class Post < Praxis::MediaType